Arvoria/RobaseService/docs/Guide/usage.md

 Just like DataStoreService, RobaseService offers an `IncrementAsync` function which works similarly to the aforementioned DataStoreService method.

 !!! warning
-    Attempting to increment data which is not an integer will throw an error.
+    Attempting to increment data that is not an integer will throw an error.
 Numbers and any other data type are not acceptable types to increment.

 Again, we will be creating our Robase at "GetDataHere", but this time we will perform two basic operations on the "IncrementThat" key.